piklist/piklist/readme.txt

 4. Ask questions on our <a href="https://piklist.com/support/">Support Forum</a>.
 (We love hearing from our users)

 == Changelog ==

+= 1.0.2 =
+Release Date: December 26, 2018

+* FIXED: Show which page is set to front page on page list table.

 = 1.0.1 =
 Release Date: November 6, 2018